 Later, return to the hotel of your choice.

-Day 4: Hike to Ollantaytambo’s iconic ruins and enjoy a traditional Peruvian feast!
+Day 4: Hike to Ollantaytambo’s iconic ruins & Explore the Arts of the Sacred Valley

 Ollantaytambo is a fascinating Incan town known for its original urban planning and awe-inspiring ruins.